HTML5tx/HackyHour/Kendo - Build Your First Mobile App/README.md

 3. Use a [Kendo UI Mobile SplitView](http://demos.kendoui.com/mobile/splitview) to display the images on the left side and their details on the right side.

+## Get some hands on training

+Want to get some hands-on training?
+Head over to [try.kendoui.com](http://try.kendoui.com) and get interactive lessons that will let you work your way through Kendo UI at your own pace.

 ## Help is all around you!

 There will be 4 resident Kendo UI Mobile experts to sit and assist you with your application.
 If you need help, just find someone with a Kendo UI shirt and ask them!